OptimalBits/node_acl/Readme.md

 Create roles and assign roles to users.
 Sometimes it may even be useful to create one role per user, to get the finest granularity possible, while in other situations you will give the *asterisk* permission for admin kind of functionality.

+A Redis and In-Memory based backends are provided, but the generic backend interface can be implemented for supporting other databases.

 ##Status